Information about clinical trials

 What follows is a very long phase 4 trial which monitors the effects of the drug over a longer period of time: what are its long-term advantages and side-effects?

 Most people will be invited to attend an additional informative consultation with a specialized nurse.
 He or she will discuss the pros and cons of participation, what you can expect during the trial, the consequences, side-effects, and the additional patient burden.
 Your participation is completely voluntary.
-If you do decide to participate in the trial, you will be asked to sign a permission form.
+If you do decide to participate in the trial, you will be asked to sign a form.
 We call this your “informed consent”, and will keep it in your medical file.
-If needed, please feel free to withdraw your consent at any time.
+You are free to withdraw your consent at any time.

 1. Your participation in a clinical trial will not restrict your access to other care

-If the clinical trial was unsuccessful in treating your cancer, you and your physician can decide to stop your participation in favor of a different kind of treatment, or consider participating in a different experimental study, if possible.
+If the clinical trial was unsuccessful in treating your cancer, you and your physician can decide to stop your participation in favor of a different kind of treatment, or consider participating in a different experimental study.

 2. Clinical science research is safe